 Unit4’s strategy is based on its extensive understanding of the market.
 Its software is designed specifically for people and service focused organizations.
 As it is the most flexible enterprise planning system in the market it is ideal for constantly changing environments like governments.

 CIO Story’s annual list of companies is selected by a panel of experts and members of CIO Story’s editorial board to recognize and promote technology expertise in the government sector.

-“Public sector organizations face constant pressure to better serve citizens, improve access to information and contain costs ” says Ivo Totev, CMO at Unit4.
+“Public sector organizations face constant pressure to better serve citizens, improve access to information and contain costs,” says Ivo Totev, CMO at Unit4.
 “With an increasing emphasis on achieving value for money, organizations must leverage technology in the best possible way to achieve these goals.
-The rich functionality, flexibility and ease of deployment our solutions offer makes them a perfect fit for public services organizations who need agility.
+The rich functionality, flexibility and ease of deployment our solutions offer makes them a perfect fit for public services organizations that need agility.
 It’s great to be recognized specifically for our work in this sector.”

 “Unit 4 Agresso provides the agility we need to respond to unexpected changes in the future.
 Public Housing and the Section 8 program are both highly regulated and Congress often tweaks the regulations from one year to the next.
 Some of these tweaks can be…an enormous burden on our financial team.
 With Agresso, we are able to adapt to changes like these with ease, and focus our time and attention on our mandate.” - Craig Violante, Director of Finance, King County Housing Authority, Seattle, WA

 "When you add all the savings up, we’re talking about collectively saving what amounts to hundreds of thousands of dollars, and supporting growth needs using resources once spent elsewhere.” - Bev Burnette, Manager, Financial Business Support and Accounts Payable, Township of Langley